EmilHvitfeldt/smltar/docs/06_ml_regression.md

 This approach can be used to compare different lexicons and find the best one for a specific data set and model.
 Notice how the results all stop word lexicons are worse than removing no stopwords at all (remember that the RMSE was 15.9 years in Section \@ref(firstregressionevaluation)).
 This indicates that, for this particular data set, removing even a small stop word list is not a great choice.

-When removing stop words does appear to help a model, it's good to know that removing stop words isn't computationally slow or difficult so the cost for this improvement is low.
+When removing stop words does appear to help a model, it's good to know that removing stop words isn't computationally slow or difficult so the cost for this improvement is low.\index{computational speed}

 ## Case study: varying n-grams {#casestudyngrams}

-Each model trained so far in this chapter has involved single words or _unigrams_, but using n-grams (Section \@ref(tokenizingngrams)) can integrate different kinds of information into a model.
+Each model trained so far in this chapter has involved single words or _unigrams_, but using \index{tokenization!n-gram}n-grams (Section \@ref(tokenizingngrams)) can integrate different kinds of information into a model.
 Bigrams and trigrams (or even higher order n-grams) capture concepts that span single words, as well as effects from word order, that can be predictive.

-This is another part of data preprocessing, so we again define this step as part of our preprocessing recipe.
+This is another part of data preprocessing\index{preprocessing}, so we again define this step as part of our preprocessing recipe.
 Let's build another small recipe wrapper helper function so we can pass a list of options `ngram_options` to `step_tokenize()`.
 We'll use it with the same model as the previous section.

 ```r